Saint-Gervais-Saint-Protais: Facade

 The facade of the church was begun in 1616, well after the nave of the church, with the cornerstone laid by Louis XIII.
 The design was by Salomon de Brosse (1571–1626), whose other major Paris work was the Luxembourg Palace.
 While the nave of the church was late or flamboyant gothic, the facade introduced an entirely new classical style, which opened the way for the French Baroque.
 The facade placed the three classical orders of architecture one atop the other.
 The ground floor featured three bays with pairs of columns with capitals of the simplest Doric order, with a classical pediment.
 Above this is a level of three bays with columns of the ionic order, and above that is a single bay with paired columns of the Corinthian order, holding up a curved pediment.
 In order to attach the new facade to the gothic portion of the church, de Brosse designed a traverse and two semicircular chapels on either side of the facade.
 The facade served as model for other churches in France and Europe, most notably the church of Saint-Paul-Saint-Louis, the church of the Jesuits, not far away in the Marais, which was the first church in Paris built entirely in the new style.

-Since the Middle Ages, an elm tree has been planted in front of the church; it served as a meeting place, and a place where disputes were sometimes settled by judges.
+Since the Middle Ages, the Saint-Gervais elm has been planted in front of the church; it served as a meeting place, and a place where disputes were sometimes settled by judges.
 The trees were replanted regularly over the centuries.
 Carvings of the trees from earlier centuries are found on the walls of some of the neighboring buildings.